AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 - Your system must use a unicode-capable locale in order to run the Globus Connect Server command-line tools.
 For RedHat, CentOS, and Fedora systems, you can use the en_US.UTF-8 locale, and for Debian and Ubuntu systems, you can use the C.UTF-8 locale.

 - Other hosts on the Internet must be able to initiate connections to the system via open TCP ports 443 and 50000-51000.
-Note that hosts using NAT behind a firewall will require special treatment - this will be needed for this workshop.
+Note that hosts using NAT behind a firewall will require special treatment - this is required for the VMs in this workshop but it has already been set up for you.

 Please contact AARNet if you require any assistance with configuring your own machine after this workshop.